 Of course, you'll need an internet connection to download the App and the most recent maps and trail data.
 But, once you've done that at home, you can head out on the Trail with the details cached on your device.

 Location functions and tracking will also work without internet/wifi connection (although they work better with it).
 You'll need your "Location Services" turned on (found in your phone's "Settings") to use this GPS functionality.

 If your mobile device does not have GPS functionality (e.g. iPod Touch), you will still be able to use the app and see the trail on Bruce Trail topo maps.
 But you will not be able to see your location on the Trail nor will you be able to use the tracking function.
 You may wish to purchase an external GPS receiver for your device in order to take advantage of all the functionality.

-How will Trail changes be handled?
+How are Trail changes be handled?